 - Downtown revitalization

-- New business development and expansion
+- Business development and expansion

-- Ancillary development
+- Additional catalytic development

 “In accordance with federal law and the U.S. Department of the Treasury policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.
 To file a complaint of discrimination, write to Department of the Treasury, Office of Civil Rights and Diversity, 1500 Pennsylvania Ave.
 NW, Washington D.C., 20220 or call (202) 622-1160.”